Falazi/Lili/README.md

 It features many useful functions, such as `select()`, which is syntactic sugar for `document.querySelector()`.

-When minified and gzipped, this library is less than 600b

 There is also the `create()` function, which will let you make an element, give it text, give it an id, append it to another element, and give it a class, all in one function!

 Here's an example, let's create a paragraph, give it the text "Hello there", set it's id to `greeting` then append it to an element with the id "card"